Orientation quality & Aerotriangulation

 Do not use data retrieved from GPS/INS alone.
 Use Aerotriangulation, Structure from Motion, or Bundle Adjustment software instead to refine the navigation data.

-Make sure that tie points are matched in every image for ensuring sub-pixel parallaxes.
+Make sure that tie points are matched in every image to ensure sub-pixel parallaxes.

-Use a stereo viewer for assessing the quality of the orientations (parallax / vertical shift/perpendicular to epipolar direction).
+Use a stereo viewer for assessing the quality of the orientations.
+The y-parallax / vertical shift perpendicular to epipolar direction should ideally not exceed more than one pixel in size.

 Avoid using only the relative orientation of the camera rig (tie points only in nadir images, etc.).
 Tie points should also be matched in oblique images.

 Ensure that images have enough tie points between each other.
 Also images of different viewing directions.
-Low sigma-naught values are a good indicator of orientation precision only when they are based on a high number of tie points.
+Low standard deviation values are a good indicator of orientation precision only when they are based on a high number of tie points.

 Use automatic tie/feature points for improving the relative accuracy of the orientations.

-Use ground control points for improving the absolute accuracy of the orientations.
+Use GCPs for improving the absolute accuracy of the orientations.

-Use a high number of ground control points when also estimating the interior parameters of the cameras (mostly the case for close range- and UAV- mapping).
+Use a higher number of GCPs when also estimating interior parameters of the cameras (mostly the case for close range- and UAV- mapping).

-Use ground control points not considered during the adjustment as independent check points for quality assurance purposes.
+Use GCPs not considered during the adjustment as independent check points for quality assurance purposes.

-Ensure that the accuracy of ground control points is at least four times higher than the desired accuracy for the whole block.
+Ensure that the accuracy of GCPs is at least 4x higher than the desired accuracy for the whole block.

 If in doubt, contact your software vendor and ask how to achieve the recommended settings.